CONCRETE ACID STAIN

-Concrete Acid Stain’s are a unique product in the Australian decorative flooring industry.
+Concrete Acid Stain is a unique product in the Australian decorative flooring industry.
 Made with ethanol, they are the only stain on the market that are NOT made with hydrochloric acid.
 This intern makes them safer to use with no dangerous fumes …!

-Even though our Concrete Acid Stains are different in formulation from others, they still provide exactly the same marbled look and a natural finish.
+Even though our Concrete Acid Stain is different in formulation from others, they still provide exactly the same marbled look and a natural finish.
 As they are formulated differently, they have the added benefit in that they do not produce as much residue, eliminating the need for neutralising.

 Frequently Asked Questions